MrPicklePinosaur/shrs/docs/content/docs/shell-config/builtins.md

 An example of creating a builtin and registering it is provided below.
 Builtins are simply functions that have a required parameter `&Vec<String>`.
 Other states can also be accessed by adding them to the parameters; see [States](../states/).
+Builtins must return `Result<CmdOutput>` representing the result of the execution.

 ```rust
 fn my_builtin(args: &Vec<String>){